-In SQL, the IN operator allows you to filter your query results based a list of values.
+In SQL, the OR operator allows you to use alternative conditions when filtering your queries.

 The SQL CREATE TABLE ...
 AS SELECT statement enables you to insert the results of a query into a new table.